jina-ai/jina/docs/how-to/flow-switch.md

 ## Define the filter conditions

-In a Jina Flow, you can use the DocArray query language (TODO link to docarray docs) to specify a filter condition for every Executor.
+In a Jina Flow, you can use the [DocArray query language](https://docarray.jina.ai/fundamentals/documentarray/find/#query-by-conditions) to specify a filter condition for every
+Executor.

 To do this, you pass a condition to the `condition` parameter in `flow.add()`: